KellerJordan/modded-nanogpt/README.md

 then there is no clear path for you to publish that result in *any* form.
 You could try posting it on X.com, but then you would be risking being perceived as aggressive/confrontational, which is *not a good look* in this racket.
-So if you're rational, the result simply dies with you and no one learns anything (unless you're in a frontier lab, in which case you can do a nice internal writeup on how you tried Sophia but it didn't work).
+So if you're rational, the result simply dies with you and no one learns anything (unless you're in a frontier lab, in which case you can do a nice internal writeup).
-(Not to claim that Sophia doesn't work, haha I'm just a nice little guy and definitely shouldn't be perceived as confrontational hehe)

 ## Figures